 - At least one parent confirmation email received

-Applicants to this program do not need to complete the rest of the Scholarship Application or provide financial documentation for their application, unless they wish to be considered for other Summer Session course offerings.
+Applicants to this program do not need to complete the rest of the Scholarship Application or provide financial documentation for their application, unless they require additional financial assistance with roundtrip travel costs to and from campus, or they wish to be considered for other Summer Session course offerings.

 Applicants will be asked to respond to the following essay questions in the application: